emirccnz/Password-Validation-In-JS/README.md

-here is the link : https://vercel.com/emirccnzs-projects/password-validation-in-js/AFpi85SbXDo4UaAqbD3kpcMgqghM
+here is the link : password-validation-in-js.vercel.app